zeljkoobrenovic/grounded-architecture/_posts/2023-02-05-appendix-career-resources.markdown

 <br>
 ### Growth Management

-Another idea I borrow from Radical Candor is the recognition that employees have different career trajectories and aspirations in growth and performance.
-It divides these into two main categories: the steep growth trajectory (superstars) and the stable growth trajectory (rock stars, solid as a rock).
-People of both growth trajectories could have poor or exceptional performance (Figure 3).
+Another idea I borrow from Radical Candor is that people have different growth trajectories and ambitions.
+The framework distinguishes between a steep growth trajectory (superstars) and a stable growth trajectory (rock stars).
+People in either trajectory can perform poorly or exceptionally (Figure 3).

 ![](assets/images/performance-growth.png)
 ***Figure 3:** An example framework for measuring the performance of architects of different growth trajectories.*

-Here's an overview of how views growth and performance for rock stars and superstar:
+Here is an overview of how the framework views growth and performance for rock stars and superstars:

 #### Stable Growth Trajectory (Rock Stars)